-In the following table you will find many terms and abbreviations you might not be familiar with.
+In the "Test Results' table you may find some terms and abbreviations you might not be familiar with.
 To help you better understand these terms we've provided the following definitions:

 Non-Detects (ND) - laboratory analysis indicates that the constituent is not present.